bnomei/kirby3-boost/README.md

 - It provides a benchmark to help you decide which cachedriver to use.
 - It will use Kirby's uuid (unique id) for page objects to create relations that do not break even if the slug or directory of a page object changes.
 - It provides a very fast lookup for page objects via id, diruri or the uuid.
-- It provides you with a tiny-url for page objects that have an unique id.

 ## Setup